webplatform/docs/css/properties/transition-delay/index.md

 |Examples={{Single Example
 |Language=CSS
 |Code=/*
- * This example show a transition delay after hovering
+ * This example shows a transition delay after hovering
  *  over a div for the specified delay time.
  *
  * In this example the background color will change